 The people of Bay Chiwog observe a day to commemorate the auspicious event of planting the walking staff of Guru Rinpoche at Baylangdra in the 8th century known as ‘Tsenden Tshechu’.
 The Tsenden Tshechu is conducted annually on the 15th day of the 8th month of the Bhutanese calendar.

 During the Tshechu, all the households of Bay Chiwog gather in the small flat area around the cypress tree and circumambulate the prayer wheels surrounding the majestic tree.
 During the day-long ritual, the community relishes and relaxes in the Tshechu atmosphere the entire day.
-The sponsor for the festival is rotated among community members on an annual basis.
+The festival is sponsored by the community members on a rotation basis.

 Also Read: The Tshechu of Dzongdrakha